Kmaina32/Ubuntu-Academy-/src/B2B_STRATEGY.md

 ## 4. Proposed Pricing Model

-The pricing will be based on a per-seat, per-month model, billed annually.
+The pricing will be based on a per-seat, per-month model, with discounts for annual billing.

 | Tier        | Price (per user/month) | Target Audience            | Key Features                                                                   |
 | :---------- | :--------------------- | :------------------------- | :----------------------------------------------------------------------------- |